Ankit-2145/DataNode/README.md

-Here’s a draft for a README file for the DataNode GitHub repository:

----

 # DataNode

 **DataNode** is an all-in-one platform that provides academic resources, tech trends, and career guidance for students and learners.
 Initially built to assist students in the Bachelor of Computer Applications (BCA) program, the platform has grown to include additional courses and resources to help students solve common academic challenges.